 Beyond Neptune, there is a large number of small icy worlds, collectively called the trans-Neptunian objects (TNOs).
-As of 2012, there were more than 1200 objects known beyond the orbit of Neptune, the largest of which are Eris and Pluto.
+As of 2015, there were nearly 1800 objects known beyond the orbit of Neptune, the largest of which are Eris and Pluto.